 actor, director, producer, conductor, composer, musician, performer, designer, playwright, performance coach, adjudicator, clinician, creative consultant, activist & writer

 Maestro Timothy D. Turner has been performing professionally for more than 30 years in professional & commercial productions, on stage and screen, with such personalities as Rita Moreno, Shirley Jones, Jodi Benson, Marvin Hamlisch & Marilyn Horne and groups like “Canadian Brass” & the UK’s “The King’s Singers”.
 For more than 25 years, he has directed, conducted, coached, performed and/or produced arts education, theatre, choral groups, orchestras, cabarets, stage shows, concerts and film throughout the United States and Europe.
-READ MORE
+CLICK HEAR TO READ MORE

 Inside this website...

 The Artist includes highlights about the Maestro's career, recommendations and well known collaborators.

 Our coaching section includes information on classes and workshops, homeschool curriculum, performance coaching,

 management and leadership development training and a section on the importance of arts education.

 Our engagements section includes audition information, current and past seasons, as well as information about the Maestro's seasonal events, festivals and theatre families.
 NOTE: This section allows viewers to contribute information.